Yetangitu/owncloud-apps/README.md

 owncloud-apps
 =============

-This repo contains a few apps I made for Owncloud, mostly related to reading/publishing books and other digital publications.
+This repo contains a few apps I made for Nextcloud and Owncloud, mostly related to reading/publishing books and other digital publications.

 Install
 -------